As with the rest of our site, this page will continue to

 is forced to watch as he is executed with a single shot to the head.

 Bravo’s Headquarters Platoon no longer exists… RTO Henry now believes he’s the only one alive in the command group.
-He doesn’t know what’s happening with 1st, 2nd or 3rd Platoons.
+He doesn't’t know what’s happening with 1st, 2nd or 3rd Platoons.
 Mortars are landing around him...
 Things go black.

 The next thing Henry remembers is waking up.
 His hands and feet are bound.